oopsmonk/documentation/node-software/0.1/iri/how-to-guides/get-started-with-the-api.md

 ```
 --------------------

 3\.
-Send the request to the node
+Send the request to the IOTA node

 --------------------
 ### Node.js